pouya1212/DUV-Patch-ViT-BreastCancer/README.md

 most cases.
 While the ViT misclassified some patches in (b) and (c), their impact was mitigated by Grad-CAM++ saliency scores.
 The proposed method refines WSI classification by heavily weighting diagnostically important regions and de-emphasizing less critical areas.

+## SSL Embeddings & Synthetic Data Generation

+1. To have a better understanding of how to deal with a patch-level dataset and create metadata for a class dataset, and also generate patch-level saliency scores from Grad-CAM++, please follow Grad-CAM++/Densenet_Grad-CAM-Full_Batch1_GradCAM++.ipynb
+2. Then simply run the main.py file

+1. **Self-Supervised Feature Extraction with DINO**
+   Fine-tune the dataset using the **DINO framework** from [facebookresearch/dino](https://github.com/facebookresearch/dino) with the parameters described in the paper.
+   After finetuning, use the teacher network to **extract embeddings for each patch**.

+2. **Latent Diffusion Model (LDM) Pretraining**
+   Follow the official instructions from the LDM repository [https://github.com/CompVis/latent-diffusion] to obtain **pretrained models** and guidance for training and evaluating the LDM and VAE.

+3. **Variational Autoencoder (VAE)**
+   Use the recommended VAE from [cvlab-stonybrook/PathLDM](https://github.com/cvlab-stonybrook/PathLDM) to encode the patch representations.

+4. **Training and Synthetic Patch Generation**
+   Follow [cvlab-stonybrook/Large-Image-Diffusion](https://github.com/cvlab-stonybrook/Large-Image-Diffusion) for using the embeddings to train the LDM and generate synthetic DUV patches. configs can be found here configs/LDM_vq_4.yaml

 ## Installation & Requirements